Lixuannan/VOIM/README.md

 ## Configuration

-We define a command for one-click compile and run as `:RunCode`, and a command for one-click sample testing as `:JudgeCode`.
+We define a command for one-click compile and run as `:RunCode`, and a command for one-click sample testing as `:JudgeCode`, and a command for one-click debug as `:DebugCode`.
 If you want to customize the shortcuts, you can add the following to your `.vimrc`:

 ```vimrc
 " Set global shortcuts, where % represents the current file name